-This proxy statement contains information about the Annual Meeting of Stockholders of Fulcrum Therapeutics, Inc., or the Annual Meeting, to be held on Thursday, June 11, 2020 at 9:00 a.m., Eastern time.
-To support the health and well-being of our stockholders, directors and employees in light of the recent novel coronavirus (COVID-19) pandemic, the Annual Meeting will be held via the Internet at www.proxydocs.com/FULC.
+This proxy statement contains information about the Annual Meeting of Stockholders of Fulcrum Therapeutics, Inc., or the Annual Meeting, to be held on Wednesday, June 9, 2021 at 9:00 a.m., Eastern time.
+The Annual Meeting will be held via the Internet at www.proxydocs.com/FULC.
 There will not be a physical meeting location, and stockholders will not be able to attend the Annual Meeting in person.
 Further information about how to attend the Annual Meeting online is included in this proxy statement.